Skip to content

 And the whole application can be now started:

-Keep in mind that generated units cannot be enabled using systemctl enable, the main pod will be enabled automatically.
-If you do not like this behavior, remove the WantedBy line from invidious.pod.
+Keep in mind that generated units cannot be enabled using systemctl --user enable.
+The Invidious containers will be started automatically.

 MacOS